Arjun Maini: FIA Formula 2 Championship

 At the end of 2017 he took part in a post season test in Abu Dhabi with F2 teams Trident and Russian Time.

 2018

-Maini signed for Trident Racing in the 2018 FIA Formula 2 Championship, partnering fellow Haas F1 Team development driver Santino Ferrucci.
+Maini signed for Trident Racing in the 2018 FIA Formula 2 Championship, partnering with fellow Haas F1 Team development driver Santino Ferrucci.

+While driving in a race at Circuit Paul Ricard, Maini said over the radio that the car lacked power and tearfully claimed people didn't believe him and didn't support him, and that Formula 2 was not providing good equipment.
+The Trident team analyzed data and agreed and approached F2, and Maini was given a new engine shortly after.

+Later that season, teammate Ferrucci ran Maini off the track in a race at Silverstone Circuit and then crashed into the back of Maini's car later in the same race after the checkered flag had been waved, both of which were found to be deliberate actions, and Trident apologized to Maini.
+Ferrucci also "appeared to mock" Maini on Twitter over Maini's rant about the car's power.

+Ferrucci was banned for several races and was fired by Trident shortly thereafter, due to these incidents and others.

 2019

 Maini replaced Dorian Boccolacci at Campos Racing in the 2019 FIA Formula 2 Championship at Spielberg.
 He raced in six races, scoring no points, before being replaced by Marino Sato.

 Formula One

-In May 2017, it was announced that Haas F1 team signed Maini as a development driver.
+In May 2017, it was announced that the Haas F1 Team signed Maini as a development driver.
 He remained in his role throughout 2018.

 Endurance racing

 Maini changed from single seaters to Endurance racing in the European Le Mans Series with RLR M SPORT.
 He also competed in the prestigious 2019 24 Hours of Le Mans as well as competing in the Asian Le Mans Series where he won the first race at Shanghai International Circuit.